Updated: February 7, 2019

 This prompted me to start doing freelance jobs.
-Doing this was easy at first but eventually, personal projects started to become more demanding with my time.
+Doing this was easy at first but eventually, personal projects started to become more demanding of my time.

 After a few months, I suddenly found myself sacrificing most of my free time to accomplishing the long list of tasks that I needed to do.

-One of the most effective ways I’ve found is applying the four-quadrant chart about urgency and importance which Stephen Covey devised and taught in his early works.
-The concept is simple, almost automatic and motivational.
-Here’s how you can do this:
+One of the most effective ways I’ve found is applying the four-quadrant chart about urgency and importance.
+I learned this from a book I read, which Stephen Covey wrote.

 List down everything you need to do